imarkov5/capstone-2/UPER.md

     4. Reflection / Refactor
 </h2>
 *Next time I would implement GUI
-*Also would take more time to study OOD and try to find better implementation.
+*Draw custom hangman
-*
+*Implement 2 player option
-*
+*Also would take more time to study OOD and try to find better/cleaner organization.
-*
+*Different difficulty levels
-*
+*Option to choose a theme, Java, history, geography and so on.
 *
 *